 Quinlan’s MBA in Healthcare Management develops professionals who are effective, responsible leaders who possess the knowledge, skill, and understanding to successfully manage and lead in any segment of this dynamic industry.
 Career possibilities include:

 - Policy Analyst or Researcher

 Because Loyola is a member of the Jesuit network of 27 colleges and universities nationwide, our graduates can receive career services at Quinlan's Business Career Services, as well as at career centers at U.S. Jesuit colleges and universities.

-Our Healthcare MBA course schedule is designed for working professionals with busy schedules.
+Modeled after an Executive MBA program, the program's structure is designed for working professionals with busy schedules.
 Courses are offered over eight 10-week quarters.

 Courses meet on Loyola’s Water Tower Campus twice a month—every other Saturday.
 A modest number of class sessions are held online.
 Motivated professionals can complete Loyola’s Healthcare Management MBA in 20 months.

-The MBA in Healthcare Management is delivered in a cohort format: students attend all required courses together.
+The MBA in Healthcare Management is delivered in an executive cohort format: students attend all required courses together.
 Cohort groups provide greater focus and continuity, and will enable you to network effectively with classmates who share common interests and careers.